-Kate Middleton Pregnant With Baby No. 4 As Relationship With Prince William Back On Track, Report Claims
+Kate Middleton Pregnant With Baby No. 4, As Relationship With Prince William Back On Track, Report Claims

 Today The Duke and Duchess of Cambridge attended the launch of the @National_Emergencies_Trust_ — an independent charity which will provide an emergency response to disasters in the UK.
 The Trust will work collaboratively with charities and other bodies to direct public donations to their appeals, and to distribute funds fairly and efficiently at the time of a national emergency.
 Speaking at the launch, The Duke said: “Just now and on previous occasions, it has been humbling to speak to survivors of the London Bridge and Manchester attacks, the Cumbria floods, the Grenfell Tower fire and other disasters here in the UK.
 Their stories are as heart-breaking as they are inspiring.
 Their resilience and strength are deeply humbling.
 I am very pleased that the National Emergencies Trust now stands ready to provide a structured, organised response to help people right across the UK in the event of a domestic disaster.” ????
 PA/Kensington Palace

-It is not clear what truth there might be to InTouch Weekly’s report that Duchess Kate is pregnant again.
+It is not clear what truth there might be to InTouch Weekly’s report that Kate Middleton is pregnant again.
 Celebrity news outlets have published numerous reports claiming that she is pregnant that have turned out to be off the mark, including a number from InTouch Weekly.
-Kensington Palace, which has been the first to officially announce Duchess Kate’s previous pregnancies, has said nothing on the matter.
+Kensington Palace, which has been the first to officially announce Kate’s previous pregnancies, has said nothing on the matter.